wbrowar/admin-bar-component/README.md

 |----------------|-------------------------------------------------------------------|
 | `default`      | Text or HTML elements rendered in the `<admin-bar-text>` element. |

+---

+## Translations and Accessibility

+Wherever possible, user-facing text should be able to be translated and replaced from its English default.
+Most text content can be set using prop attributes on elements.

+There are also several props dedicated to setting ARIA attributes on elements or for adding descriptions that are meant to be picked up by screen readers.

+There are currently proposals to add better support for accessibility features for shadow DOM elements.
+As these become baseline features, they will be added to Admin Bar Component.

+If you see any issues with accessibility or translations, please see the [Contributing](https://github.com/wbrowar/admin-bar-component/blob/main/README.md#contributing) section below.

+---

 ## Styling Admin Bar

 Admin Bar Component is a web component that renders via the Shadow DOM.
 This means that Admin Bar Component won’t pick up the styles from your project’s stylesheets, but it also means that you cannot directly style children in the `<admin-bar>` and `<admin-bar-button>` components.